just-bug/Sinatra-App-CDK/README.md

 - The server is hosted on AZ ap-southeast-2a for latency.
 - The server is running on a small 'free-tier' T2 Micro for cost efficiency.
 - The server is running on a lightweight 'free-tier' Amazon Linux 2 AMI.
-- The server is to be used in a public subnet for internet access.
+- The server is to available via a public DNS and placed in a public subnet for internet access.
-  - As opposed to sitting behind a Load Balancer in a private subnet, this solution is not 'best-practice' but will cut down on paying for a bastion host as well as a load balancer.
+  - As opposed to sitting behind a Load Balancer in a private subnet, this solution is not 'best-practice' but will cut down on paying for a bastion host, NAT GW, and a load balancer.

 # File Structure